What counts towards the ATAR?

 Many of the institutions participating with VTAC host a range of information and change of preference seminars, workshops and hotlines.
 These are a great opportunity to see what new courses have been made available and to discuss your course options.

-Check out the VTAC website for a complete list.
+Check out the VTAC website for a complete list later in the year.

 Many institutions offer alternative pathways into study programs